ForoughPassyar/Layoffs/README.md

--- Total in the past three years or in the dataset
+-- Total in the past three years or in the dataset.

 SELECT country, SUM(total_laid_off)
 FROM new_schema.layoffs_staging